The valley is known to contain 64 tombs and chambers

 Things To Do

-• Image Minor tombs in the Valley of the Kings
+Minor tombs in the Valley of the Kings Minor tombs in the Valley of the Kings

-• Image Get the history of tomb robbers
+Get the history of tomb robbers Get the history of tomb robbers